Police seeking driver that struck bicyclist - Austin Daily Herald

 Injuries to the victim consisted of “road rash” to her arms and bruising on her leg.

-Video of the accident was recovered from one home owner and shows a small blue cross over style involved in the incident.
+Video of the accident was recovered from one home owner and shows a small blue cross over-style SUV involved in the incident.

 Under Minnesota Statute, a driver involved in an accident that results in injury is required to give their name, address, date of birth and registration plate number of the vehicle being driven.